kandelvijaya/website/content/post/fp-functor.md

 let applied = transform(n)
 ```

-where transform would be (dont worry about the T and U. They are placeholder types):
+where transform would be (don't worry about the T and U. They are placeholder types):

 ```
 func transform<T,U>(input: T) -> U

 ```

-Now we know what applied is goging to be: its a transform on the current value.
+Now we know what applied is going to be: its a transform on the current value.
 Can we get this transform function as input to the function.

 > Sure, swift has closures and higher order function.